golubitsky/blog/_posts/2022-02-26-Brisk-Walk-Playlist-3.md

 Tonal system: loosening the rules of tonality, decoupling from the tonic as the center of gravity

 My experience: untouchable, godlike, impenetrable, masterful.
 For the broad experience of these qualities — _The Ring Cycle_.
-For the summary, the _Tristan und Isolde Overture_.
+For the summary, the [Tristan und Isolde Prelude](https://www.youtube.com/watch?v=bex_S61AI-8).
 Here appears the famous "Tristan" chord, whose irresolution came to define the departure from classical Western harmony — there was no resolution, only seemingly endless wandering and tension, and then, after the tension is built up and released, only more tension.
 The resolution comes only at the end of the entire opera.

 ### Mahler